2.3 Children of parents who misuse substances

 Substance misuse can often be triggered by underlying issues and to successfully obtain this information may require professional curiosity.
 Some adult services may be reluctant to share information because of concern about confidentiality.
 However, the need to safeguard children should be paramount and agencies with information regarding the parent will have a valuable contribution to make.
 In these circumstances practitioners should seek advice from the safeguarding leads in their organisation if they are unsure as to what information should be shared, or what action should be taken.

-If the child is to remain with a substance-misusing carer, the lead social worker should coordinate the production of a plan to minimise risk to the child and to support the parents/carers.
+If the child is to remain with a substance-misusing carer, the lead professional working with the family should coordinate the production of a plan to minimise risk to the child and to support the parents/carers.
 This should be agreed by both children’s services and substance misuse treatment services, and should include a clear statement of:

 - what the intervention intends to achieve with regard to the child and to the parents/carers, and how progress will be measured